 According to Business Dictionary, Innovation generally refers to changing processes or creating more effective processes, products and ideas.
 In business contexts, this could mean implementing new ideas, creating dynamic products or improving your existing services.

-As the Fourth Industrial Revolution catches on fast, it is obvious that jobs, work-life balance, product lines, business models and organisational structures will be greatly affected.
+As the Fourth Industrial Revolution catches on fast, it is obvious that jobs, work-life balance, product lines, business models and organizational structures will be greatly affected.
 Innovation in this Fourth Industrial Revolution is, therefore, the process of businesses and firms developing new/ improved products and services leveraging emergent technologies.

 “Every new wave of Technology or Industrial Revolution provides businesses with the opportunities to proffer new solutions to age-long problems”.

 Apart from the surge of new businesses and start-ups across all industries, we have seen “traditional” companies are gradually embracing innovative ways of improving their services and satisfying consumer needs.
-For example, traditional companies like Coca-cola and PepsiCo are now making use of big data.
+For example, traditional companies like Coca-Cola and PepsiCo are now making use of big data.
 In 2015, Coca-Cola managed to strengthen its data strategy by building a digital-led loyalty program.
 This led to improved customer retention and acquisition which led to a growth in revenue.
 PepsiCo, on the other hand, makes use of big data for the efficient management of its supply chain.
 They use key inventory entries to make sure suppliers and consumers get the appropriate type of goods in the right quantity at the right time.

 In the above examples, both companies through the use of big data are able to make informed decisions in a timely fashion while at the same time reducing operational costs.
 Now that’s innovation.